devenu85/nextdl/README.md

 # INSTALLATION

-To install it right away for all UNIX users (Linux, macOS, etc.), type:

-    sudo curl -L https://nextdl.org/downloads/latest/nextdl -o /usr/local/bin/nextdl
-    sudo chmod a+rx /usr/local/bin/nextdl

-If you do not have curl, you can alternatively use a recent wget:

-    sudo wget https://nextdl.org/downloads/latest/nextdl -O /usr/local/bin/nextdl
-    sudo chmod a+rx /usr/local/bin/nextdl

 Windows users can [download an .exe file](https://nextdl.org/latest/nextdl.exe) and place it in any location on their [PATH](https://en.wikipedia.org/wiki/PATH_%28variable%29) except for `%SYSTEMROOT%\System32` (e.g. **do not** put in `C:\Windows\System32`).

 You can also use pip: